shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Concentrate on 2 Performance spells at a time
 -   Cast a Performance spell as a bonus action
 -   Cast 2 leveled spells in the same turn

+## Safe Guarder

+You care about those in your reality and do what you can to keep them from harm.

+### Gloves On

+At level 3, you can keep yourself from harming others.
+You learn the following Bond Affinity option:

+-   Safe: 0 Spell Points.
+This spell deals 0 damage, if it would deal damage.

+### Nerf

+At level 5, you can keep others from doing harm.
+Whenever a creature casts a spell, you may use your reaction to reduce that spell’s damage to 0.
+Either the creature or the spell must be in your Cast Range.

+### Block

+At level 7, you can prevent harmful effects.
+Whenever a creature casts a spell, you may use your reaction to change all damage in the spell to giving temporary hp instead.
+Either the creature or the spell must be in your Cast Range.

+### Heal

+At level 11, you can undo harm.
+Whenever a creature casts a spell, you may use your reaction to change all damage in the spell to healing instead.
+Either the creature or the spell must be in your Cast Range.